Point of Sale

 After choosing your inventory costing method, the easiest way to keep track of your product costs is by using a point of sale system that links up with your back office software.
 This will ensure your inventory valuation is always up-to-date and accurately reflects your restaurant’s financial practices.

-Debra is the Content Marketing Specialist at TouchBistro, where she writes about the latest food and restaurant industry trends.
+Debra was a Content Marketing Specialist at TouchBistro, writing about the latest food and restaurant industry trends.
 In her spare time, Debra enjoys baking and eating together with family and friends.
-Her favorite creations include chocolate cake with Italian meringue buttercream, mile-high lemon meringue pie, and fresh naan with tahini sauce.

 By Katherine Pendrill